MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Changelog

 = 0.30.0 = 11.11.2024
-Update for AVIF-Files, Bugfixes in PHP for track statistics, minor updates
+Update for AVIF-Files, Bugfixes in PHP for track statistics, minor updates.
+Changed loading of translation files and tileserver for openstreetmap.org.

 = 0.29.0 = 16.10.2024
 Bugfix for nominatim requests for startaddress